-If you are cohabiting or planning on doing so, it is important that you are aware of any legal rights relevant to you and perhaps what steps you can take to protect yours and your children’s financial position.
+If you are cohabiting or planning on doing so, it is important that you are aware of any legal rights relevant to you and perhaps what steps you can take to protect yours and your children’s financial wealth, including property rights.

 Rights over a property owned by your partner

-If the property you both live in is owned solely owned by your partner, you would not be entitled to a share of the property and your partner can deal with the property as they see fit.
+If the property you both live in is solely owned by your partner, you would not be entitled to a share of the property.
 However, you might feel that you should be entitled to a share of the property due to the substantial contribution you have made; for example, you have carried out renovations to improve the property or have contributed towards the mortgage or purchase of the property and your partner either promised or led you to believe you would benefit from the property.
 In such a case, you might be able to bring a civil claim within the Trusts of Land and Appointment of Trustees Act [known as TLATA 1996].
-Our lawyers are experts in these types of claims and will be able to assist you.
+Our lawyers are proficient in these types of claims and will be able to assist you.